karyontech/karyon/README.md

 connectivity over TCP, TLS, and QUIC.

-`karyon_swarm` builds on the p2p layer with protocol-aware swarms and BitTorrent-style swarm-keyed discovery for scalable decentralized group communication.
+`karyon_swarm` builds on the p2p layer with protocol-aware swarms and BitTorrent-style swarm-keyed discovery for scalable decentralized peer coordination.

 All crates support both smol (default) and tokio.
 To use tokio, disable default features and enable the `tokio` feature.